 Fast, easy, made of just a few ingredients that you already have on hand, and ready in a snap.
-Prepare some rice and whatever veggies you have on hand while it’s baking, and you’re done.
+Prepare some rice or noodles and whatever veggies you have on hand while it’s baking, and you’re done.

-Here’s how it goes down:
+Here’s how it goes down.

 - Buy a package of firm tofu; pre-cubed or cube it yourself.
 Your call.

-- Pour it into a mixing bowl.
+- Press it, then put into a mixing bowl.